 How does the program work?

 Two courses are taken during each two-week session.
+In addition to the course modules students are required to attend one Value Added Week during the course of the program.
 With the project phase, the degree is completed in approximately four years.

 - Equip you with advanced resources and enhanced practice